A movement for patients, relatives and carers. Harnessing the patient voice to build confidence in the use of patient data for research and analysis.

 May 25, 2018 - a significant day for your rights, your choices, your data

-Here are some short summaries of what's changing, together with details about where to find more information.
+Here are some short summaries of what changed, together with details about where to find more information.

 National Data Opt-Out